Airlines cancel more flights as Middle East conflict escalates

 LUFTHANSA GROUP

-The German airline group, which includes Lufthansa, Austrian Airlines, Swiss and Brussels Airlines as well as ITA Airways, suspended flights to Tel Aviv through April 2, and to Beirut, Dubai, Amman, Erbil, and Abu Dhabi until March 28.
-Flights to Tehran were suspended through April 30 and to Dammam until March 17.
+The German airline group, which includes Lufthansa, Austrian Airlines, Swiss, Brussels Airlines and ITA Airways, suspended flights to Tel Aviv through April 9, and to Beirut, Dubai, Amman, Erbil, Dammam and Abu Dhabi until March 28.
+Flights to Tehran were suspended through April 30 and to Riyadh until April 5 for operational reasons.

 MALAYSIA AIRLINES